Home and Learn: Android Course

 Go back to your blueprint.
 Locate the Image View control in the Palette.
 You can find the Image View control under the Common category of the Palette (and under Widgets):

-You should see a blue arrow connecting the two:
+You should see an arrow connecting the two:

 Now add a constraint from the left of the Image View to the left edge of the screen, just like you did for the Text View.
 Likewise, connect the right edge of the Image View to the right edge of the screen.
 Your blueprint will then look like this (if not, change the values in the dropdowns to match ours):